1 Thing We All Can Do to Save America

 How did you spend Constitution Day on Sept.
 17?
 At our house, we started with a family tradition—reading the Constitution aloud.
 Yes, the whole thing.
 And it only takes about half an hour to cover all seven articles and the Bill of Rights.

-Reflecting on that very challenge, Thomas Jefferson wrote that “Laws are made for men of ordinary understanding and should, therefore, be construed by the ordinary rules of common sense” (1823 Letter to William Johnson).
+Reflecting on that very challenge, Thomas Jefferson wrote that “laws are made for men of ordinary understanding and should, therefore, be construed by the ordinary rules of common sense.”
+(1823 Letter to William Johnson)

-John Adams expressed the same, writing in 1765, that American settlers “knew government was a plain, simple, intelligible thing, founded in nature and reason, and quite comprehensible by common sense.”
+John Adams expressed the same, writing in 1765 that American settlers “knew government was a plain, simple, intelligible thing, founded in nature and reason, and quite comprehensible by common sense.”
 (A Dissertation on the Canon and Feudal Law)

-So, there it is.
+So there it is.
 They wrote the Constitution plain and simple for you and me.

 But what gives these 4,379 words such power and control to provoke our interest and stir our sense of duty?

 It’s about survival—how to live together without tearing each other apart.
-Long before Plymouth or Jamestown or Christopher Columbus, human history had been a long, difficult, and sometimes tragic struggle by our fellow human beings scavenging and fighting over the basics like food, shelter, and control—interspersed with occasional periods of order and peace.
+Long before Plymouth or Jamestown or Christopher Columbus, human history had been a long, difficult, and sometimes tragic struggle by our fellow human beings scavenging and fighting over the basics such as food, shelter, and control—interspersed with occasional periods of order and peace.
 When the framers penned this document, they weren’t just creating a framework for fair and just laws; they were proposing a new way of life that stopped the constant fighting.
 They worked intentionally to start an era of growth and prosperity.

 Their goals were clearly stated in the Preamble.
 Looking around today, do you think they achieved them?
 “We the People,” they said, hereby establish this Constitution to form a more perfect union with justice, domestic tranquility, a common defense, and to promote the general welfare and secure the blessings of liberty to try to make life better for everyone.